-Chain surveying may be defined as the type of surveying in which the measurements are taken in the field with the help of a chain and the calculations, as well as plotting, is done in the office.
+Chain surveying is the surveying in which the measurements are taken in the field with the help of a chain and the calculations, as well as plotting, is done in the office.
 The measurements taken in chain surveying are only linear.
-Angular measurements are not taken in chain surveying.
-Such type of surveying offers fairly accurate results and is highly desirable for the survey of small areas.
+Angular measurements are not taken.
+This surveying offers fairly accurate results and is highly desirable for the survey of small areas.

 Suitability of Chain Surveying